This essay was originally published by CFA Institute on the Enterprising Investor.

 Investors do need help navigating return and risk metrics, which as McKinsey & Co. warned investors back in 2004, can “make good funds look great and bad ones look good.”

-I hate to break it to my professional colleagues, however, but it seems that we often aren’t very good or consistent at picking managers.
+We hate to break it to our professional colleagues, however, but it seems that we often aren’t very good or consistent at picking managers.

-To be fair, the Journal of Finance quotes may be a little strong, but I do agree with McKinsey that it’s “quite difficult for even the most astute LPs to predict how [private] fund managers will perform.”
+The Journal of Finance quotes may be a little strong, but we do agree with McKinsey that it’s “quite difficult for even the most astute LPs to predict how [private] fund managers will perform.”

-As I’ve mentioned in some form in every piece that I’ve written about private equity, I’m “not trying to knock down the many good private equity managers that exist.”
-I believe that “some private equity funds and private investment opportunities are top-notch and worthwhile from both a risk and return perspective,” and we should keep a lookout for them.
+As we’ve mentioned in some form in every piece that we’ve written about private equity, we are not trying to knock down the many good private equity managers that exist.
+We believe that some private equity funds and private investment opportunities are worthwhile and we should keep a lookout for them.

-What I am saying — again — is this:
+What we are saying — again — is this:

 When investing, it’s always wise to question bold presentations, especially when they suggest that the future will be like the past.